contactanjani/mv/README.md

 -Cache capacity
 1.cache count can be changed in configuration.h file in the library.
-2. LRU policy is maintainted.
+2.LRU policy is maintainted.
 Whenever resource is fetched from cache, the resource is added to start of list.
 Upon capacity breach, the elements at the end of the list are evicted.

 -Animation: